 And they did.

-Even then, I think she was sneakily orchestrating any means necessary to keep us outside playing and learning and out from in front of the TV.
+Even then, I think she was sneakily orchestrating any means necessary to keep us outside playing and learning and not in front of the TV.
 Finally, she couldn’t hold out any longer.
 If Hans was 16 when we got our first TV, I was 8 and I vividly remember the first show we watched.
 Bonanza.

 In August 1965, I had just turned 11 in June and Holly was 9.
 We were full into Beatlemania thanks to our Minneapolis cousins, Elly and Tom.
 We begged and begged and finally, our Mom gave in.
 The tickets were $4.50 each and the concert was at Metropolitan Stadium where the Mall of America currently sits.
 Holly and I boarded the Greyhound bus in Evansville and rode ALL BY OURSELVES all the way to Minneapolis.
 Uncle Whit picked us up at the bus depot and took Elly, Tom, Holly, and me to the concert.
 What an experience!
-We heard the first note and then after that, only screams of the girls around us.
-OK … show of hands … who reading this essay right now, is putting their little girls, ages 9 and 11, on a Greyhound bus, unaccompanied, for a four-hour bus ride, to see a rock ‘n roll concert, all by themselves?
+We heard the first note and after that, only screams of the girls around us.
+OK, a show of hands, who reading this essay right now, is putting their little girls, ages 9 and 11, on a Greyhound bus, unaccompanied, for a four-hour bus ride, to see a rock ‘n roll concert, all by themselves?
 Anyone?
 Anyone?!
 It surely was a different time!

 In the fall of 1965, Don and Darlene moved us to the Cities: Chaska for a year, then Chanhassen for the rest of their lives.
 We were ages 3, 9, and 11, and the boys, off to the military and to college, had moved on by then.
 Hans and Dick were big strapping capable farm boys but joining the Army proved to be quite an eye-opener.
 They sort of felt like Gomer Pyle arriving at boot camp.
 They both remember it was jarring to crash into the great big world of 1960s America.